As spring turns to summer, it’s time to get your swimming pool ready for weekends filled with lounging, laughing and laps.

 If Needed, Drain Your Pool

 On average, pools need to be drained every three to five years.
 You can either hire a company to drain your pool, or rent a submersible water pump and do it yourself.
 Get started early in the day so that your pool is empty before you go to bed.
-It’s important to note that it’s against the law in Phoenix to drain your pool into the streets, alleyways or any other city property.
-Check Phoenix guidelines for draining your pool, and use your home sewer drain to empty your pool.
+Note that in some cities, it may be against the law to drain your pool into the streets, alleyways or any other city property.
+Be sure to check your local laws before you empty your pool.

 Once your pool is completely drained, use this time to wash the pool surface and clean out any in-floor pop-up mechanisms or drains.
 This is also a great time to scrub the mineral ring that can build up around the edges of the pool near the water’s surface.